Do you really need professional editing?

 How do you know what services you need?

-When you’re ready to commit to a professional edit, I like to begin with an initial consultation, always at no charge.
+I like to begin with an initial consultation, always at no charge.
 A consultation gives us both an opportunity to evaluate how my editing fits with your writing, and it lets me quote you a rate for precisely the amount of work your manuscript needs.

 During an initial consultation, I’ll spot-check your manuscript to ensure your book is ready for editing.
 I’ll pull a two-page sample for a brief line edit.
 We’ll also talk about the revisions and development you’ve put into your manuscript so far and review your goals for your book.
 I’ll recommend the services I think would be the best fit for your book.
 If it looks like your book isn’t quite ready for an edit, I’ll recommend alternatives to help you get your manuscript where it needs to be.